 3. WORX Landroid Robotic Lawn Mower WG794

 Those who still can’t see themselves spending more than $1000 on a lawnmower should take a long look at the WORX Landroid, which sneaks in just under the magic price point.

 As with any quality robot mower, you have to do some preliminary work by setting up the wire boundaries that determine the limits for the unit and that can be a bit tricky.
 Putting the boundaries right at the lawn’s edge could force the robot to get stuck on a corner or fence, so you have to leave a little no-man’s-land which needs hand trimming.
 The WORX isn’t alone when it comes to this minor annoyance, though.
 The best alternative to hand trimming is to invest in a top of the range weed eater – a quick walk around the yard with one of these beauties will sort out those pesky edges.

 A cool feature of the Landroid is its “AIA” (artificial intelligence algorithm) which directs the mower to cut different areas of the lawn at random to avoid pattern “cut-in,” detect the height of each section of grass to adjust mowing height accordingly, and even head back to base when it starts raining (although the WORX mower does a great job on wet grass).

-The WORX definitely falls short in a few areas when compared to the Lawnbott.
+There are several reasons the WORX falls behind our top ranked robot lawnmowers.
 It isn’t set up for zone cutting.
 It will try to churn right over anything that’s on the lawn, whether it’s a piece of plastic that gets chopped into a zillion pieces, or tree roots or the base of a lawn chair which can trap the mower until it breaks a blade.
 Also, it can’t be programmed via cell phone; you have to set functions on the mower itself.

 However, this mower is virtually silent when working, can handle 20° slopes, has several security features including a PIN number required to start operation, allows you to move the easily-changeable blades to different height positions, and is simple to set up (once the boundary lines are in place).